-17 The University will provide a list of advisors from the Penn community to complainants and respondents.
-Advisors will be offered training by the University to support both complainants and respondents in this process.
 The parties need not select an advisor from this list.
 The parties may select any Penn faculty or staff member to advise them, but they will not have an active role in the proceedings.
 The parties may also retain outside counsel in addition to, or instead of, using an advisor.
 The role of the outside counsel, however, will be limited to an advisory role and counsel will not be permitted to have an active role in the proceedings.

-18 In carrying out these responsibilities, the DHO may consult with the IO, the Office of General Counsel and other appropriate offices such as the Vice Provost for Faculty and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
-University officers thus consulted will respect the confidentiality conditions of the proceedings. ii.
-Only Panels that have training in handling complaints involving sexual misconduct will hear sexual misconduct cases.
+In carrying out these responsibilities, the DHO may consult with the IO, the Office of General Counsel and other appropriate offices such as the Vice Provost for Faculty and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
+University officers thus consulted will respect the confidentiality conditions of the proceedings.